-When you do these stretches, make sure you have something solid behind you that does not move.
-You can try the stretches in your wheelchair (make sure it is firmly locked) or in a bed against the headboard.
+When you do these stretches, make sure that you have something solid behind you that doesn't move.
+You can try the stretches in your wheelchair (make sure that it's firmly locked) or in a bed against the headboard.
 Different locations might be better for different exercises.
-Experiment to see what works best for you.
+Find what works best for you.

 Do all stretches gradually, and never force the stretch.
-Do not push or bounce the stretch.
+Don't push or bounce the stretch.
 You should feel a "stretch," not pain.
-Breathe out as you begin the stretch, and breathe in while you hold the stretch.
+Breathe out as you start the stretch, and breathe in while you hold the stretch.
 Breathe out as you relax the stretch.

 How long and how often you do a stretch may vary.
 The information below shows general guidelines.
 Always ask your doctor about what is best for you.

-A passive stretch is a stretch where someone stretches a muscle for you.
+If you aren't able to stretch your muscles yourself because of a spinal cord injury, you can do passive stretching.
+This means that someone stretches the muscle for you.
 This type of stretch can be done for upper and lower body muscles.
-Your rehab team will be able to teach a loved one how to do these exercises.
+Your rehabilitation (rehab) team will be able to teach a loved one how to do these exercises.
 They include:

 To learn more about Healthwise, visit Healthwise.org.